Receptor activated solely by a synthetic ligand: History

-Strader and colleagues designed the first GPCR which could be activated only by a synthetic compound and has gradually been gaining momentum.
+Conklin and colleagues designed the first GPCR which could be activated only by a synthetic compound and has gradually been gaining momentum.
 The first international RASSL meeting was scheduled for April 6, 2006.
 A simple example of the use of a RASSL system in behavioral genetics was illustrated by Mueller et al. (2005) where they showed that expressing a RASSL receptor in sweet taste cells of the mouse tongue led to a strong preference for oral consumption of the synthetic ligand, whereas expressing the RASSL in bitter taste cells caused dramatic taste aversion for the same compound.

 The attenuating effects of the hM4Di-DREADD were originally explored in 2007, before being confirmed in 2014.